 published April 2005

 Beginning Kazakh by Ablahat Ibrahim, published by University of Arizona Critical Languages program in 1999.
 2 CD-ROMs, 20 lessons, "Features thirty-nine video dialogs and readings by native speakers, audio recordings and audio flashcards relavent to the lessons, and various exercises.
 Includes multiple choice, vocabulary completion, pronunciation, and listening dictation exercises.
 Makes extensive notes to all instruction available."
-Kazakh Lesson 1 available free.
-It is also available from Barnes & Noble Beginning Kazakh ($63), World Language - Beginning Kazakh in LA ($95), University of Arizona Press ($70), Desert Hawk Books - Beginning Kazakh in Arizona ($70), World of Reading ($68), and Audio-Forum ($99).
+It is also available from Barnes & Noble Beginning Kazakh ($63), World Language - Beginning Kazakh in LA ($68), Desert Hawk Books - Beginning Kazakh in Arizona ($70), and World of Reading ($68).
 Review by an adoptive mom:

-The University of Arizona Critical Languages program published in July 2005 two DVDs for learning Kazakh: Intermediate Kazakh and Advanced Kazakh by Akmaral Mukanova.
-There are samples of the programs listed on the U of A website.
-They are available from University of Arizona Press ($80 each) and World of Reading ($80 each), and may be available from the same sources for Beginning Kazakh listed above.
+The University of Arizona Critical Languages program published in July 2005 two DVDs for learning Kazakh: Intermediate Kazakh and Advanced Kazakh by Akmaral Mukanova; $40 each directly from that site.
+They are also available at World of Reading ($80 each), and may be available from the same sources for Beginning Kazakh listed above.